Skew product Smale endomorphisms over countable shifts of finite type

-\bthm For every locally H\"older continuous summable potential $\psi:E_A\to\R$ there exists a unique Gibbs state $\mu_\psi$ on $E_A$, and the measure $\mu_\psi$ is ergodic. \ethm {\sl Proof.} Let $\psi^+$ be the past-independent locally H\"older continuous summable potential ascribed to $\psi$ according to Lemma~\ref{l1082405}.
-Treating $\psi^+$ as defined on the one-sided symbol space $E_A^+$, it follows from Theorem~\ref{gibbs1s} that there exists a unique Borel probability shift-invariant measure $\mu_\psi^+$ on $E_A^+$ for which the formula (\ref{1082305}) is satisfied.
-In addition $\mu_\psi^+$ is ergodic.
-Since the measure $\mu_\psi^+$ is shift-invariant, we conclude that the formula
+\bthm For every H\"older continuous summable potential $\psi:E_A\to\R$ there exists a unique Gibbs state $\mu_\psi$ on $E_A$.
+The measure $\mu_\psi$ is ergodic. \ethm {\sl Proof.} Let $\psi^+$ be the past-independent H\"older continuous summable potential ascribed to $\psi$ in Lemma~\ref{l1082405}.
+It follows from Theorem~\ref{gibbs1s} that there exists a unique measure $\mu_\psi^+$ on $E_A^+$ for which (\ref{1082305}) is satisfied.
+Also $\mu_\psi^+$ is ergodic.
+Since $\mu_\psi^+$ is invariant, the formula